 The first thing to determine when looking to restore your Victorian fireplace is whether it is boarded up and potentially has had other “stuff” put in it to keep the draughts out.
 If it is boarded up, you need to take away the boarding and put your hand in the hole to see whether the air freely passes up and down the chimney and into the room.

+There is no reason why you can't use your Victorian fireplace as long as some checks are made and potentially some work is done if required as decribed below to make sure it is safe to use.
 You may wish to restore your fireplace just for decorative purposes or because you wish to use it as an extra source of heating as well as a period feature (it is unlikely to serve as your main source of heating).
 If you do not intend to use it, you should use a chimney balloon inside it which will stop hot air escaping and prevent debris from coming down.
 Please note that experts advise that a chimney balloon is a temporary fix and is usually used whilst a fire is out of use for summer and that ultimately the chimney still needs to breathe to stop damp from forming.
 This is good advice and if the chimney is not going to be used on a permanent basis, then it would be best to plate it off above the opening height and have an air vent installed in the plate.

 Most Victorian fireplaces are cast iron with decorative tiled panels either side.
 If the tiles and indeed the cast iron is covered in paint, you should scrape this off with a scraper and possibly using paint stripper to reveal the original tiles.
 Apply stovax or lead polish to restore the cast iron to it's original glory.

 This unrestored fireplace has the tiled panels painted over and damaged hearth tiles before restoration.
 The 'after' photo is the main article photo with the original tiles revealed and new hearth tiles fitted, with white paintwork to add light and freshness to the room.